-However, we recommend you blend the thawed mousse before eating it, as the mousse often loses it’s creaminess once frozen.
+However, we recommend you blend the thawed mousse before eating it, as the mousse often loses its creaminess once frozen.

-More keto chocolate desserts to try
+More avocado dessert recipes to try

-Chocolate Avocado Mousse
+Chocolate Avocado Mousse in ONE minute!

 - In a high speed blender or food processor, add your chopped avocado and blend until smooth.

 - Add the rest of your ingredients and blend until completely smooth and combined.
-Distribute the mousse amongst 4 glasses or serving dishes and refrigerate for at least 30 minutes, to firm up.
+Distribute the mousse amongst 8 glasses or serving dishes and refrigerate for at least 30 minutes, to firm up.